awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [statify ★2 ⏳1Y](https://github.com/vladmrnv/statify) - Plugin that does basic statistical analysis.
 * [sterror.plugin.zsh ★2 ⏳5Y](https://github.com/aphelionz/strerror.plugin.zsh) - Interprets error messages from programs and displays a human readable error message when available.
 * [sublime ★0](https://github.com/valentinocossar/sublime) - Same as the official Sublime plugin for Oh My Zsh, but this opens files in the current Sublime window, if there is one already open.
+* [sudo ★3](https://github.com/hcgraf/zsh-sudo) - The sudo plugin from oh-my-zsh, extracted to a standalone.
+Toggles `sudo` before the current/previous command by pressing *ESC-ESC* in emacs-mode or vi-command mode.
+* [suffix-alias ★0 ⏳1Y](https://github.com/srijanshetty/zsh-suffix-alias) - Directly open files in the shell using ZSH's suffix aliases.
 * [symfony.plugin.zsh ★2](https://github.com/voronkovich/symfony.plugin.zsh) - ZSH plugin for Symfony 2 and 3.
+* [syntax-highlighting-filetypes ★60 ⏳3Y](https://github.com/trapd00r/zsh-syntax-highlighting-filetypes) - ZSH syntax highlighting with dircolors in realtime.
+* [syntax-highlighting ★4141](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your ZSH.
+Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
 * [sysadmin-util ★427 ⏳1Y](https://github.com/skx/sysadmin-util) - Steve Kemp's collection of tool scripts for sysadmins.
+* [t32 ★2 ⏳3Y](https://github.com/chrissicool/zsh-t32) - Plugin for the Lauterbach Trace32 toolset.
+It automatically registers fonts and sets all necessary environment variables to run the t32 toolset.
+* [terminal-app](https://github.com/the8/zsh-terminal-app) - A plugin for integrating with the new El Capitan Terminal.app features.
 * [terminal-workload-report ★0 ⏳1Y](https://github.com/LockonS/terminal-workload-report) - A plugin that calculates and displays how many commands have been run via terminal.
 * [tipz](https://github.com/molovo/tipz) - Displays your alias if you have an alias for the command you just ran (Similar to [alias-tips ★202](https://github.com/djui/alias-tips)).
+* [titles ★15](https://github.com/jreese/zsh-titles) - Automatic window and tab titles for tmux and xterm-compatible terminals.
+* [tmux-rename ★1](https://github.com/sei40kr/zsh-tmux-rename) - Rename tmux windows automatically.
+* [tmux-simple ★3](https://github.com/TBSliver/zsh-plugin-tmux-simple) - Simple plugin for using tmux with ZSH.
+* [travis ★1 ⏳1Y](https://github.com/denolfe/zsh-travis) - Opens the Travis CI page for the current repo if one exists.
 * [tsm ★6](https://github.com/RobertAudi/tsm) - Adds a tmux Session Manager.
 * [tumult ★44](https://github.com/unixorn/tumult.plugin.zsh) - Adds tools for macOS.
 * [ubuntualiases ★0](https://github.com/GuilleDF/zsh-ubuntualiases) - Ubuntu 16 aliases.
 * [up.zsh ★15 ⏳1Y](https://github.com/peterhurford/up.zsh) - Adds an up command to cd multiple levels up.
+* [url-highlighter ★15 ⏳1Y](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the zsh syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
+Useful for checking URL typos.
 * [vanilli.sh ★2](https://github.com/yous/vanilli.sh) - A lightweight start point of shell configuration.
+* [viexchange ★1](https://github.com/okapia/zsh-viexchange) - Vi mode plugin for easily swapping text between two places in the buffer, like vim-exchange.
+* [vim-mode ★30 ⏳4Y](https://github.com/sharat87/zsh-vim-mode) - Shrikant Sharat's bindings for ZSH's vi mode so it behaves more vim-like.
 * [vim-plugin ★6 ⏳1Y](https://github.com/nviennot/zsh-vim-plugin) - Allows you to do `vim filename:123` to open a file with the cursor at a specific line.
 * [vimman ★10 ⏳3Y](https://github.com/yonchu/vimman) - View vim plugin manuals (help) like man in ZSH.
 * [vimto ★1](https://github.com/laurenkt/zsh-vimto) - Improved zsh vim mode (bindkey -v) plugin.